cs-uob/COMSM0085/exercises/part1/src/posix2/shell.md

 # Shell expansion

 This exercise is about studying shell expansion.
-You should run it on your alpine linux VM in vagrant, and you should have installed the `gcc` compiler.
+You should run it on your Debian VM in Vagrant.

 Create a C program `arguments.c` with the following contents.
 You can use `nano arguments.c` for this, for example.